Alex-CL/i-am-sad/README.md

 Using [this API](https://github.com/aravindasiva/demotivational-quotes-api), you'll get random sad/gloomy quotes, and then you'll mark those you like as favourites.

+I tried Django Framework, but I couldn't make it work.
+That's why backend folder is included, although it's not built with Docker or connected with React.

 ## Installation

 First of all, run the following command: